code-with-amitk/Code-examples/System-Design/Concepts/git/README.md

 <a name=ac></a>
 ## Actions
+- Everytime some event happens to your repository on github a action is initiated
+  - Events can be: PR created, PR merged, Issue created, contributor joines etc
 - Action is single task.
 We can combine actions to create jobs and a custom workflow.
 - **Custom Action?** We can write custom code(action) which can interact with github repository and perform tasks.